-Attacks by armed groups and recurring inter-communal violence continue to threaten populations in the eastern provinces of the Democratic Republic of the Congo (DRC) where more than 120 militias and armed groups remain active.
-Despite military offensives conducted by the government's armed forces (FARDC), with assistance from the UN peacekeeping mission (MONUSCO), inter-communal violence and targeted attacks have escalated in the eastern provinces over the past year.
-According to the UN Refugee Agency (UNHCR), at least 5.6 million Congolese are internally displaced while at least 1 million refugees have fled to neighboring countries, making this the largest displacement crisis in Africa.
+Attacks by armed groups and recurring inter-communal violence continue to threaten populations in the eastern provinces of the Democratic Republic of the Congo (DRC), where more than 120 militias and other armed groups actively operate.
+According to the UN Refugee Agency (UNHCR), at least 5.6 million Congolese are internally displaced while at least 1 million have fled to neighboring countries, making this the largest displacement crisis in Africa.